elioe300/Hack_Bio_Internship_Projects/Stage_1/stage_1_readme.md

   - The logistic function value at the given time.

-2. get_80_percent_result(data_frames, index, midpoint)
+2. get_80_percent_result(data_frames, index, midpoint).
+Finds the logistic function value at 80% of the midpoint time.

 ```python
 result = get_80_percent_result(dataframe, 1, 10)
 print(result) # Output: 0.6456563062257954
 ````

-Finds the logistic function value at 80% of the midpoint time.

 - Parameters: